Timeline: Syrian protests and crackdown

 April 3 - Assad asks Adel Safar, a former agriculture minister, to form a new government.

-April 8 - Demonstrators protest across Syria; 22 people killed in Deraa, according to security sources.
+April 8 - Demonstrators protest across Syria; 22 people killed in Deraa, another 15 elsewhere, rights group says.

-April 9 - A Syrian rights group accuses security forces of committing a crime against humanity by killing 37 people during Friday's nationwide demonstrations.

-April 14 - Assad unveils a new cabinet and orders the release of detainees arrested during a month of protests.
+April 14 - Assad presents a new cabinet and orders the release of detainees arrested during a month of protests.

 April 19 - Government passes bill lifting emergency rule.
-Assad ratifies the law ending emergency rule two days later.
+Assad ratifies this two days later.

 April 22 - Security forces and gunmen loyal to Assad kill at least 100 protesters, a rights group says.

-April 23 - Security forces fire on mourners calling for the end of Assad's rule at mass funerals of protesters shot a day earlier, killing at least 12 people.

-April 29 - The United States imposes new sanctions on Syrian figures including Assad's cousin Atif Najib and his brother Maher, who commands the army division which stormed Deraa.
+April 29 - The United States imposes new sanctions on Syrian figures.

-May 10 - EU sanctions come into effect on up to 13 Syrian officials for their part in the crackdown.
+May 10 - European Union sanctions come into effect on up to 13 Syrian officials for their part in the crackdown.
 The EU adds Assad and nine other senior members of the government on May 23.

-June 3 - Security forces kill at least 63 protesters around Syria, a human rights group says, including 53 in Hama.
+June 3 - Security forces kill at least 63 protesters around Syria, including 53 in Hama, a human rights group says.

 June 4 - In the town of Jisr al-Shughour, between the coastal city of Latakia and Aleppo, at least 120 members of the security forces are killed, state television says.